linbeta/Day-28_pomodoro_project/README.md

 This project is a minimalism design of a pomodoro app.
 I set the work time to 25 minutes, short-break for 5 minutes, and long-break for 30 minutes.

+### What's new in this version/branch
+Add a export result feature.
+After click the reset button, the results will be added to a row in a Google sheet, so that it will be easier to track the daily word results.

 ### Screenshots
 I set the background color to change based on the work/break stage.
 <p float="left">